SofieHilt/web-dev/README.md

 -   how to use user defaults in web design?

--   how to securly safe preferances and needs
+-   how to securely safe preferences and needs

--   How to enable advanced theming
+-   How to enable advanced theme options?

 -   How to enable reader mode